“Every education system on Earth has the same hierarchy of subjects. …

 In those days Dance was taught by the Physical Education staff because it was perceived to be about athleticism, and subjects were chosen according to what jobs they led to.
 Fortunately, a lot has changed since then.

 In recent years there has been a significant push by ACARA and other educational governing bodies to promote Dance to centre-stage in the curriculum.
 Excuse the pun.
 The perception that it is about mimicking what we see on MTV is far from accurate.
 It is about imagining and creating, the cornerstones of our ‘ideas and innovation boom’.

 Why Do We Study Dance?

-Dr David Sudmalis from the Australian Council of the Arts says that we study Dance, “Not to create a new generation of artists but to stimulate a way of being in the world: considering, reflecting, analysing, communicating.”
+Dr David Sudmalis from the former Australian Council of the Arts says that we study Dance, “Not to create a new generation of artists but to stimulate a way of being in the world: considering, reflecting, analysing, communicating.”
 There is very little point in training up a generation of scientists if we don’t give them the skills to make Science creative, innovative and empathetic.

 Research at the University of Sydney shows studying Arts subjects such as Dance has benefits across all areas of learning.
 Kids are:

 - Have higher self-esteem

 - Have a greater sense of meaning in life